 Each entry (oral presentation plus written summary) will be judged on the following:

-The competition site for the 2017 Annual CSU Student Research Competition is Cal Poly San Luis Obispo.
-More information about the statewide competition will be available on the CSU Bakersfield website: http://research.calpoly.edu/csusrc31.
+The competition site for the 2018 Annual CSU Student Research Competition is Sacramento State University.
+More information about the statewide competition will be available on the Sacramento State University website: http://www.csus.edu/studentresearchcenter/.